-Special Test for Qualifying Child of More Than One Person
+Special Rule for Qualifying Child of More Than One Person

-If your qualifying child is not a qualifying child of anyone else, this test does not apply to you and you do not need to read about it.
+If your qualifying child is not a qualifying child of anyone else, this special rule does not apply to you and you do not need to read about it.
 This is also true if your qualifying child is not a qualifying child of anyone else except your spouse with whom you file a joint return.

-If a child is treated as the qualifying child of the noncustodial parent under the Special rule for divorced or separated parents (or parents who live apart), earlier, see Applying this special test to divorced or separated parents (or parents who live apart), later.
+If a child is treated as the qualifying child of the noncustodial parent under the Special rule for divorced or separated parents (or parents who live apart), earlier, see Applying this special rule to di- vorced or separated parents (or parents who live apart), later.

 Sometimes, a child meets the relationship, age, residency, support, and joint return tests to be a qualifying child of more than one person.
 (For a description of these tests, see list items 1 through 5 under Tests To Be a Qualifying Child in Table 3).
-Although the child meets the conditions to be a qualifying child of each of these persons, only one person can actually treat the child as a qualifying child.
-To meet this special test, you must be the person who can treat the child as a qualifying child.
-Only that person can use the child as a qualifying child to take all of the following tax benefits (provided the person is eligible for each benefit).
+Although the child meets the conditions to be a qualifying child of each of these persons, only one person can actually use the child as a qualifying child to take all of the following tax benefits (provided the person is eligible for each benefit).

 - 1. The exemption for the child.

-- The child tax credit.
+- 2. The child tax credit.

-- Head of household filing status.
+- 3. Head of household filing status.

-- The credit for child and dependent care expenses.
+- 4. The credit for child and dependent care expenses.

 - 5. The exclusion from income for dependent care benefits.

 - 6. The earned income credit.